Cedar Ridge vs Round Rock High School: B vs A in the Same District

 You might lean toward Round Rock High if:

-• An A rated high school with a 95/100 is your non-negotiable standard
+• An A rated high school is your non-negotiable standard

 • Historic downtown Round Rock neighborhoods appeal to you